Norfolk is part of Anglia region. Christine Martin is currently county commissioner.

 Many of our leaders over the years have made a big contribution to national and international guiding.
 These include Beryl Colman, Beth and Phillipa Patteson, Beryl Cozens-Hardy, June Hill, Anne Carter and Nancy Briggs.

-We are lucky to have access to the beautiful Norfolk coastline, the Norfolk Broads, Sandringham House where the Queen and her family spend their Christmas holidays and lots of very pretty market towns and villages to explore.
+We are lucky to have access to the beautiful Norfolk coastline, the Norfolk Broads, Sandringham House where the Royal family have spent their Christmas holidays and lots of very pretty market towns and villages to explore.

 Our Britannia County badge was adopted by the Guides in 1923 after permission was granted by the Royal Norfolk Regiment Commander to use the design so long as Norfolk was added underneath to differentiate it from the military version.
 It remains the only county badge with a military background.